David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 1. I haven't dealt with operators that don't have inputs/outputs that are factors of each other
 1. The space-time IR cannot consider just throuhgput without delay while giving a good cost model

+## What Do Hardware Designers Use Memories For?
+1. Reordering elements
+1. Reshaping - converting between parallel and sequential, also known as serialize and deserialize
+    1. This is linked with reordering as may need to do reordering when reshaping, like flipping a SSeq and a TSeq
+1. Pipelining
+1. Retiming

 # More Examples Expressible In Sequence Language With Hardware Produced By Ideal Scheduler
 The below examples demonstrate:
 1. The ideal hardware to produce